h-yung/authportal/README.md

    - Decide whether to connect to additional APIs and how it might complement the goal of the app.*
 - Build out the User profile editing functionality (currently placeholder in Dashboard area).
 - Finish writing and testing out the time-to-completion field in the task schema.
+- Change sorting of tasks (separate completed and incomplete, organized respectively by recency?)
 - Design:
    - Continue to improve the mobile experience.
    - Fix dark mode issues.